 2. Once wet and dry ingredients combine, bring it to a ball shape with your hands (you may need to add a little bit more cream if it looks to dry).

 3. The dough will be too hard to knead by hands, we gonna use a rolling pin beating method.
 Hit the dough with a rolling pin until flat and then turn on the other side and fold.
-Do this for around 10 minutes until the dough looks smooth.
+Repeat for around 10 minutes until the dough looks smooth.

 4. Once ready, rest the dough in the fridge for 30 minutes (you can wrap it to prevent drying).

 5. Next, divide the dough into 4 parts, roll each part as thin as possible to get the best crunch (I have not used any flour for rolling)

-6. Cut rolled dough vertically to get equal strings (3,5cm thick (1.4inch)) you can use a wheel cutter or a knife to do so.
+6. Cut rolled dough vertically to get equal strings (3,5cm wide (1.4inch)) you can use a wheel cutter or a knife to do so.

 7. Cut each string into 2-3 equal pieces (10-15cm long (4-6inch)) cuts can be made at an angle to give it a more authentic look.
 In each piece cut a hole (3-4cm (1.2-1.6inch)).

 8. To finish put one end of the piece inside the hole and pull through, this will give you their final shape.
 Place covered on the cloth to prevent from frying, ready for the deep frying.

 9. To deep-fry heat the oil to 200C (392F) and fry few at the time flipping upside down with a fork to cook on both sides until golden brown.
 When ready place on the kitchen towel to remove excess fat and cool on a rack.
 Dust with icing sugar before serving.